CypRiv/genal/README.md

 SBP_adjusted.set_phenotype(df_pheno, PHENO = "htn", IID = "IID")
 ```

-At this point, Genal will identify if the phenotype is binary or quantitative (to determine the regression model.
+At this point, genal will identify if the phenotype is binary or quantitative (to determine the regression model.
 If the phenotype is binary, it will assume that the most frequent value is coding for control (and the other value for case), this can be changed with 'alternate_control=True':

     Detected a binary phenotype in the 'PHENO' column.
 Specify 'PHENO_type="quant"' if this is incorrect.
     Identified 0 as the control code in 'PHENO'.
 Set 'alternate_control=True' to inverse this interpretation.